 Here are the stats from the State of JS, showing respondents' experience with Vue.js over time that proves its enormous progress.

 Vue was created in 2014 by Evan You, a foregone software developer at Google.
 He was in charge of UI/UX prototypes and creative experiments.
-Afterward, he summarized his knowledge on web development and created an entirely lightweight framework having the idem capability.
+Afterwards, he summarized his knowledge on web development and created an entirely lightweight framework having the idem capability.

-Currently, Vue.js is regarded as one of the most drawing SPA frameworks having 127.000 stars on GitHub, which is surprisingly more than React has.
+Currently, Vue.js is regarded as one of the most drawing SPA frameworks having almost 157.000 stars on GitHub, which is surprisingly more than React has.

 Vue.js is a perfect option if you are seeking building lightweight and easy-to-fix applications.
 The learning curve is low that allows studying up the tool promptly and setting up software development.

 Among the core features to expect from Vue in 2019 is its improved performance with Vue 2.x, native TypeScript support, SVG animations, proxy support, stable API, Nuxt.js framework for extremely streamlined development experience.